West Country union champions

 George Howell - Somerset-born TUC leader

-Born at Wrington in Somerset in 1833, George Howell moved to London and became involved in trade unionism.
+George Howell was born at Wrington in Somerset in 1833 and went to school in Bristol.
+Aged twelve he started work 12 hours a day as a mortar boy and then as a bricklayer.
+He didn't like the building work and became an apprentice shoemaker where he met Chartist activists.
+He got invovled in the campaign and when he moved to London became involved in trade unionism.
 He was Secretary of the London Trades Council, the Reform League and the TUC Parliamentary Committee 1872-5.

 Emma Paterson - Bristol union leader, first woman on TUC General Council

-Emma Paterson (1848-1886) founded the first women’s trade union: the Women’s Protective and Provident Association in 1875 in Bristol.
+Emma Paterson (1848-1886) was born in London.
+In 1867 she became assistant secretary of the Working Men's Club and Institute Union, gaining trade union experience.
+In 1872 she became Secretary of the National Society for Women's Suffrage.
+Paterson founded the first women’s trade union: the Women’s Protective and Provident Association in 1874 and in 1875 in Bristol formed the National Union of Working Women.
 The union represented a wide range of workers including dressmakers, upholsterers, bookbinders, artificial-flower makers, feather dressers, tobacco, jam and pickle workers, shop assistants and typists.
+In 1875 she was the first ever woman delegate to the Trade Union Congress held in Glasgow as a representative of the bookbinders' and upholstresses' societies.
 She went on to become the first woman member of the TUC General Council.

 Ruby Part - Somerset organiser of glovers